-3.4 Cancellation of Job Cards
+3.4 Cancellation of JobCards

-No JC is to be cancelled in a routine manner and certainly not on the ground of non-demand/non-reporting for work.
+No JC is to be cancelled in a routine manner and certainly not on the ground of non-demand/ non-reporting for work.
 The JCs can be cancelled, after due verification, only if,

 - I. The household has migrated permanently to the urban areas, or - II.
 It is proved to be a duplicate, or - III.
-It has been registered based on forged documents (i.e. not issued by authorised personnel and/or issued to non-existent person or to a person on the basis of fake identity) - IV.
-A household migrated to a different Gram Panchayat.
+It has been registered based on forged documents (i.e. Not issued by authorised personnel and/ or issued to non-existent person or to a person on the basis of fake identity), or - IV.
+The household has migrated to a different Gram Panchayat.